mutembeievans/mutembeievans/README.md

 A Software developer with a unique combination of technical expertise and team playing skills coupled with the will to learn.

-- 🔭 I’m currently working as front-end devloper.
+- 🔭 I’m currently working as front-end developer.
-- 🌱 I’m currently learning: Software Engineering.
+- 🌱 I’m currently learning:  Cyber Security.
-- 💬 Ask me about: Software Development.
+- 💬 Ask me about: Software Development |  Cyber Security.
 - 📫 How to reach me: email: evansmutembeinjeru@gmail.com
 - 😄 Pronouns: he/him.